-Arrell Global Food Prizes
+Arrell Global Food Innovation Awards

-The Arrell Food Prizes recognize global excellence in the broad area of food innovation and community impact.
-One award (Research) will recognize a researcher, or group of researchers, who has advanced understanding of food production, processing, distribution, consumption, safety and/or human nutrition, with a significant positive impact on society.
+The Arrell Food Prizes recognizes global excellence in the broad area of food innovation and community impact.
+One award (Scientific) will recognize a researcher, or group of researchers, who has advanced understanding of food production, processing, distribution, consumption, safety and/or human nutrition, with a significant positive impact on society.
 The other award (Community) will recognize an individual, or group of individuals, who has contributed to improved nutritional health and/or food security, with a focus on strengthening disadvantaged communities.

-Value of Award | $100,000 and up to $25,000 CAD x 2 for travel/accommodation |
+Value of Award | $100,000 and up to $25,000 CAD for travel/accommodation per award |

 Eligibility requirements | Citizens of any country are eligible for nomination, with no restrictions on gender, race, religion, creed or residency.
 Nominations may come from private companies, academic institutions, governmental units, charitable foundations, and not-for-profit organizations.
 In the case of multiple nominations from a single organization, only the one with the latest date will be accepted. |